 What is Public History?

-We define public history as encompassing the practice of historical research and interpretation outside of the academy.
+We define public history as the practice of historical research, teaching, and interpretation that largely occurs outside of the academy.
 Public historians work at historic sites, museums, historical societies, government agencies, archives, and in the private sector.
 Public historians care for historical documents, artifacts, and images.
-They also interpret history for the public and professional audiences.
-Public historians create exhibits, historical brochures, interpretive programs, and digital products.
-This work makes the past accessible, intelligible, and relevant for all members of society.
+A major aspect of the field is working with the public and with local practitioners to create historical projects.
+Public history makes the past accessible, intelligible, and relevant for all members of society.

 Katie Cross-Gibson records an oral history with Brigitt Johnson, a descendant of Louisa, an enslaved woman who lived at Oxmoor Farm in Louisville.

 We provide a broad training in the field of public history.
 Students learn the skills of historical research, writing, and interpretation aimed at public audiences.
 They take courses that investigate the intellectual origins of public history, its relationship to traditional historical scholarship, and the challenges facing public historians today.
 Focusing on these topics establishes the boundaries of the field and helps students begin building professional identities.
 They study historiography and apply scholarly arguments to their work as public historians.
 Like all historians, they need to be able to find information, think historically, and communicate clearly and effectively.